Home>Academics

 Technology is an area of growing strategic importance to international affairs and a cross-cutting issue that can be applied to examine major global challenges including security, climate change or energy among others.
 Technology drives innovation, improves efficiency, and enhances connectivity and human exchange at a global scale, but also presents fundamental concerns and ethical dilemmas for our societies, our economies, and our forms of governance and citizenship.

 The Paris School of International Affairs (PSIA) has launched a new Master in Technology and Global Affairs in order to prepare students for the digital transition.
 The programme aims to train students to better understand how artificial intelligence, big data, and cyber security tools work.
 It also encourages them to explore and analyse the influence of technology on the international order and how it can be effectively governed.
-In addition, PSIA has also launched a new Technology and Global Affairs Innovation Hub, which is designed to leverage knowledge towards impact and solutions to address tech-related global challenges.
+In addition, PSIA also hosts the Technology and Global Affairs Innovation Hub, which is designed to leverage knowledge towards impact and solutions to address tech-related global challenges.

 SCIENCES PO EXECUTIVE EDUCATION